MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Introduction

 Recently, the Segment Anything Model (SAM) \cite{kirillov2023segment} and its variants \cite{xiong2024efficientsam, zhang2023faster, ke2024segment} have demonstrated significant improvements in efficiency and accuracy for promptable segmentation in images, leveraging robust segmentation abilities and interactive prompts.
 SAM 2 \cite{ravi2024sam} extends promptable segmentation from the image to the video domain by introducing a memory mechanism to enhance temporal consistency, achieving remarkable performance in VOS.
 However, its application to RVOS presents several challenges.

 \textbf{First}, the inherent absence of textual prompts in SAM 2's architecture hinders the delivery of accurate prompts that align with the provided textual descriptions, as shown in \cref{fig1} (a).
 Although some efforts have explored this area, further improvement is still needed.
-For instance, RefSAM \cite{li2024refsamefficientlyadaptingsegmenting} projects text embedding into sparse and dense prompts for SAM, but the sparse prompt from independent textual encoding fails to align with visual semantics, and the dense prompt lacks strong position cues like mask does.
+For instance, RefSAM \cite{li2024refsamefficientlyadaptingsegmenting} projects text embedding into sparse and dense prompts for SAM, but the independently encoded text prompts may not fully capture visual semantics, limiting the effective use of SAM's segmentation capability.
 AL-Ref-SAM 2 \cite{huang2024unleashing} employs GPT-4 and Grounding DINO \cite{liu2023grounding} to translate textual information into a box prompt of the target object, but the multi-stage pipeline heavily depends on the upstream model's spatio-temporal reasoning ability, with substantial model parameters constraining deployment and inference efficiency of the model.
 Therefore, how to effectively align the vision-language features and provide accurate prompts to guide the decoding process is essential for adapting SAM 2 to RVOS. \textbf{Second}, the online-mode SAM 2 only has a historical view and cannot provide a global perspective for offline-mode RVOS, which may affect the global alignment of multimodal information and the temporal consistency of target objects.
 Consequently, effectively injecting global context information of the target objects into SAM 2 is crucial for RVOS.